Balancingrock/SwifterLog/docs/Installation.md

 You will also need the [CAsl framework](https://github.com/Balancingrock/CAsl) which contains the bridging information and C-glue code.

-If the networking destination is not needed, do not include the sources from Ascii, SwifterJSON and SwifterSockets and set the active compiler condition `SWIFTERLOG_DISABLE_NETWORK_TARGET` as described above.
+If the networking destination is not needed, do not include the sources from Ascii, SwifterJSON and SwifterSockets and set the active compiler condition `SWIFTERLOG_DISABLE_NETWORK_TARGET`.

 ## Optional removal of Ascii, SwifterJSON and SwifterSockets dependency